-How to apply for ielts
+How to register for your IELTS exam

 - Academic IELTS: for university study where English is used